 Insulation Up-Grades, Efficient Windows, Air Sealing, Efficient HVAC Equipment and Duct Sealing:

 Energy savings due to improvements in Residential New Construction will be a direct output of accredited Home Energy Ratings (HERS) software that meets the applicable Mortgage Industry National Home Energy Rating System Standards.
 REM/Rate is cited here as an example of an accredited software which has a module that compares the energy characteristics of the energy efficient home to the baseline/reference home and calculates savings.
+For residential new construction, the building thermal envelope and/or system characteristics shall be based on the current state adopted 2009 International Residential Code (IRC 2009).

 The system peak electric demand savings will be calculated from the software output with the following savings’ algorithms, which are based on compliance and certification of the energy efficient home to the EPA’s ENERGY STAR for New Homes’ program standard: